 - Treating mother with disrespect and/or physical violence

-When mothers identify these behavioral changes, they are more equipped to accept that the abuse is harming their children, and they can act decisively to protect and help their children find safety and healing.
+When mothers identify these behavioral changes, they are more equipped to accept that the abuse is harming their children.
+They can act decisively to protect and help their children find safety and healing.

 Victims of Emotional Abuse Can Proactively Protect and Support Their Children

-Victims of abuse and betrayal are conditioned by their partners to feel powerless.
-Many women feel completely overwhelmed with simple day-to-day tasks and the idea of helping their children process and heal from an abusive home may seem daunting.
+Abusers condition victims to feel powerless.
+Many women feel completely overwhelmed with simple day-to-day tasks.
+The idea of helping their children process and heal from an abusive home may seem daunting.

 Lundy Bancroft identifies ways that victims can advocate for their children.